Simple, iconic… and surprisingly hard to master

 How to tell if you’re eating a great Margherita

-Sydney has excellent pizza options—but a truly authentic Neapolitan Margherita requires more than good intentions.
-It takes trained pizzaioli, the right oven, and ingredient standards that prioritise flavour over shortcuts.
+Sydney has excellent pizza — but a genuinely authentic Neapolitan Margherita takes more than good intentions.
+It takes pizzaioli who know the dough, an oven built for the temperature, and ingredient standards that prioritise flavour over convenience.

 👉 Visit us in Surry Hills